Syria: Mapping the conflict

 Then, in June 2013, government troops backed by fighters from the Lebanese Shia Islamist movement, Hezbollah, recaptured a number of rebel strongholds.

-Rebel forces have also been affected by deep divisions among groups.
-Secular moderates are outnumbered by Islamists and jihadists linked to al-Qaeda, whose brutal tactics have caused widespread concern and triggered rebel infighting.
+Rebel forces have been affected by deep divisions among groups.
+Secular moderates are now outnumbered by Islamists and jihadists linked to al-Qaeda, whose brutal tactics have caused widespread concern and triggered rebel infighting.

 The escalating violence and IS advances have had a significant humanitarian impact on Syria and its neighbours.

-Syria is now the world's biggest internal displacement crisis, with an estimated 7.6 million people forced from their homes but remaining in the country.
+Syria is now the world's biggest internal displacement crisis, with more than seven million people forced from their homes but remaining in the country.

-Meanwhile, almost 4 million people have fled Syria the country's borders mainly taking refuge in surrounding countries.
+Meanwhile, more than 4 million people have fled the country's borders, mainly taking refuge in surrounding countries.

-Lebanon and Turkey have each taken in more than one million Syrians, while Jordan, Iraq and Egypt have become home to hundreds of thousands more.
+Turkey and Lebanon have each taken in more than one million Syrians, while Jordan, Iraq and Egypt have become home to hundreds of thousands more.